Wiebren-3/esx_pharmacistjob/README.md

 **Help with installation:**
+- Rename the file to 'esx_pharmacistjob' instead of 'esx_pharmacistjob-main'
 - Add 'start esx_pharmacistjob' to the bottom of your server.cfg (in the esx collumn)
 - Add the SQL to your database (XAMMPP --> My SQL --> PHPMyAdmin)